Meet Barbi, Advocate for Lupus Research

 Barbi was given several commonly-used medications to treat her lupus, but none seemed to relieve her symptoms.
 Lupus affects each person differently, and finding the right combination of treatments is a challenge.
 Dealing with the side effects of these medications also presents both a physical and emotional burden.

-"There has been only one FDA-approved medication explicitly developed for lupus in 60 years.
-Unfortunately, it doesn't work for everyone with lupus, myself included.
+"There have been only three FDA-approved medication explicitly developed for lupus in the last 60 years.
 Many medicines used for lupus were developed originally for other diseases.
 It makes you stop and wonder, ‘what is going on here.'
 That is one of the reasons that I started coming to Capitol Hill in Washington, DC, and lending my voice, because it's essential.
 We need more medicines for lupus."

 In 2008, Barbi attended the first of what would become many National Lupus Advocacy Summits.
 She, along with 300 other lupus advocates from around the country, joined forces with the Lupus Foundation of America.
 They advocated for more lupus research funding and for improved access to medical care and better treatment options.